hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 1. JDK 8 with the default Parallel collector and the optional ConcurrentMarkSweep and G1
-2. JDK 11 with the default G1 collector
+2. JDK 11 with the default G1 collector and the optional Parallel collector
 3. JDK 14 with the default G1 as well as the experimental Z and Shenandoah

 These are our key findings:

-1. For streaming applications, JDK version 8 should not be used anymore.
-   Its default collector, Parallel, is optimized for throughput and not short GC pauses.
-In our tests on heaps of 10-14 GB, it had regular Minor GC pauses close to a full second, and an occasional Full GC may take 20 seconds or more.
-You can configure JDK 8 to use G1, but it's missing important features and enters GC pauses longer than a minute.
-   The ConcurrentMarkSweep collector is strictly worse than G1 in all scenarios, and its failure mode are multi-minute Full GC pauses.
+1. As far as Hazelcast Jet is concerned, JDK version 8 is an antiquated runtime and shouldn't be used.
+None of its garbage collectors have satisfactory performance and their long GC pauses even result in nodes being kicked out of the cluster.
 2. JDK 11 is the current Long-Term Support (LTS) version by Oracle and it is the lowest version of JDK we recommend.
 We found that its version of the G1, without any fine-tuning, already delivers next-generation GC performance.
 The default maximum GC pause target is 200 ms, which it meets in a very broad range of scenarios.
-By configuring a single JVM option (`-XX:MaxGCPauseMillis`), the maximum GC pause can be confined to 20-25 ms, which it can maintain at lower GC pressure levels.
+By configuring a single JVM option (`-XX:MaxGCPauseMillis`), you can confine the maximum GC pause to 20-25 ms, which it can maintain at lower GC pressure levels.
-3. For batch workloads, the Parallel collector is still a viable choice, but only with some GC tuning applied.
-With the default settings it performs very poorly even in the best scenario where objects either die young or live fovever.
-We found the main problem to be that Parallel cannot dynamically change the ratio of RAM available to the new and old generations, and the default ratio gives too much RAM to the new generation.
-When we applied `-XX:NewRatio=8 -XX:MaxTenuringThreshold=2`, Parallel was much better than G1 on JDK 8 and even on JDK 11 it was marginally better (but only for batch workloads).
 4. There are two more GCs that are relevant, but as of this writing are in the experimental phase.
 They are the low-latency collectors:
    Oracle's Z and OpenJDK's Shenandoah.
 Testing on JDK 14, we found Z to